st4sd/nanopore-adsorption-experiment/cif/README.md

 ## Bundled CIF files

-It is possible to run the experiments by adding the required CIF files to this folder and using it as `nanopore-database` dependency in the `manifest.yaml`.
+It is possible to run the experiments by adding the required CIF files to this folder.

 Then, you can define the materials that are relevant to the experiment setting the content of `cif_files.dat` in the `Define a subset of materials to be screened` section of the [notebook](nanopore-adsorption-experiment.ipynb).